Is fear of failure stuck around you? 5 requirements of Swami Vivekananda’s beliefs to root it out

 So why do we still say it?

-Once we are intoxicated, it is easy to forget about the despair and the monotonous life that we lead, but what we are forgetting is that the intoxication won’t last forever, the reality will always come back to you like a boomerang.
+Once we are intoxicated, it is easy to forget about the despair and the monotonous life that we lead, but what we are forgetting is that the intoxication won’t last forever, the reality will always come back to us like a boomerang.

 The more you try to avoid it, the more problems it would pile up.
 Unless you are living in a dream as in the movie ‘Inception’, you can avoid it as long as you want, and when you wake up its poof! the problem is still there.